Your Gold Coast party questions answered

 2. Practicality –

 Have a beginning and an end to the serving line.
 Place the plates at the beginning of the buffet.
-This will make it obvious that this is where your guests begin to serve themselves.
+This will make it obvious where your guests should start to serve themselves.

 4. Presentation –